-Set Yourself Great Goals – goals should be both challenging and realistic.
+Goals should be both challenging and realistic.
 Other tips for effective goals include setting short and long term ones, focusing more on skill development and considering potential obstacles.
 If you know what obstacles may come your way, you will be better equipped to overcome them when the time comes.

 A woodsman was once asked, “What would you do if you had just five minutes to chop down a tree?”
 He answered, “I would spend the first two and a half minutes sharpening my axe.”